soenkekluth/scroll-events/README.md

 directionX
 ```

-FastScroll will only be instanciated once for the same scroll target to save memory and optimize the performance.
+Scroll will only be instanciated once for the same scroll target to save memory and optimize the performance.

 ### Dependencies